 They are known for their long lifespan- on average, they live 13 to 15 years, but some have lived longer than 20 years.

 The Labrador is one of the most common dog breeds in the United States.
-They are often used as assistance dogs, therapy work, and service dogs.
+They are often used as assistance dogs, therapy workers, and service dogs.

 A Papillon and a Labrador mix is an affectionate, cuddly pet that loves its owners’ attention.